 - IRS has been completed in a total of 6 flood prone locations

 - 17, 225 people protected from malaria

 - 95 campaign workers trained

 Mandera County August – November 2016

 In May 2016, Mandera was severely affected by its first recorded outbreak of Chikungunya, which shares some medical symptoms with dengue fever.
 Chikungunya is therefore often misdiagnosed in areas where dengue fever is prevalent.
 Dengue fever and Chikungunya are transmitted by Aedes mosquitoes, the same vector for Yellow Fever and Zika.
 Transmission may occur at any time of the year as unlike malaria mosquitoes, these breed in man-made water storage containers and domestic waste containers.
 Aedes mosquitoes are therefore independent of seasonal rainfall and epidemics can occur in the dry seasons, as well as during the rains.
 The control of Aedes-borne disease is focused on removing or treating domestic water as well as waste container breeding sites.

-MENTOR works in close collaboration with the Mandera Ministry of Health County Team, implementing emergency Aedes-borne disease control programmes for vulnerable communities in Mandera town and the immediate surrounds.
-The Mandera community is working with MENTOR on the ongoing efforts to prevent Chikungunya and dengue fever.
-This includes the identification and elimination of Aedes mosquito breeding sites, personal protection and mobilising household owners to participate in clearing rubbish around their communities.
-These campaigns have been organised in conjunction with the Public Health Office, community leaders, the National Environmental Management Agency (NEMA) and the Mandera town administration.
+MENTOR worked in close collaboration with the Mandera Ministry of Health County Team, implementing emergency Aedes-borne disease control programmes for vulnerable communities in Mandera town and the immediate surrounds.
+The Mandera community worked with MENTOR on the ongoing efforts to prevent Chikungunya and dengue fever.
+This included the identification and elimination of Aedes mosquito breeding sites, personal protection and mobilising household owners to participate in clearing rubbish around their communities.
+These campaigns were organised in conjunction with the Public Health Office, community leaders, the National Environmental Management Agency (NEMA) and the Mandera town administration.